|Updates to this chapter underway and due imminently|

 A Cochrane Review includes a list of excluded studies called ‘Characteristics of excluded studies’, detailing the specific reason for exclusion for any studies that a reader might plausibly expect to see among the included studies.
 This covers all studies that may, on the surface, appear to meet the eligibility criteria but which, on further inspection, do not.
 It also covers those that do not meet all of the criteria but are well known and likely to be thought relevant by some readers.
 By listing such studies as excluded and giving the primary reason for exclusion, the review authors can show that consideration has been given to these studies.
 The list of excluded studies should be as brief as possible.
 It should not list all of the reports that were identified by an extensive search.
 It should not list studies that obviously do not fulfil the eligibility criteria for the review, such as ‘Types of studies’, ‘Types of participants’, and ‘Types of interventions’.
 In particular, it should not list studies that are obviously not randomized if the review includes only randomized trials.
-Based on a (recent) sample of approximately 60% of the intervention reviews in The Cochrane Library which included randomized trials (only), the average number of studies listed in the ‘excluded studies’ table is 30.
+Based on a sample, undertaken in 2017/2018 by one of the authors (JT), of approximately 60% of the intervention reviews in the Cochrane Library which included randomized trials only, the average number of studies listed in the ‘excluded studies’ table was 30.

 An extensive search for eligible studies in a systematic review can often identify thousands of records that need to be manually screened.
 Selecting studies from within these records can be a particularly time-consuming, laborious and logistically challenging aspect of conducting a systematic review.
-These and other challenges have led to the development of various software tools and packages that offer support for the selection process.
+These and other challenges have led to the development of various software tools (and approaches for using ‘generic’ tools) that offer support for the selection process.